Computational biology: Graph Analytics

 Graph analytics, or network analysis, is the study of graphs that represent connections between different objects.
-Graphs can represent all kinds of networks in biology such as Protein-protein interaction networks, regulatory networks, Metabolic and biochemical networks and much more.
+Graphs can represent all kinds of networks in biology such as protein-protein interaction networks, regulatory networks, Metabolic and biochemical networks and much more.
 There are many ways to analyze these networks.
-One of which is looking at Centrality in graphs.
+One of which is looking at centrality in graphs.
 Finding centrality in graphs assigns nodes rankings to their popularity or centrality in the graph.
-This can be useful in finding what nodes are most important.
-This can be very useful in biology in many ways.
-For example, if we were to have data on the activity of genes in a given time period, we can use degree centrality to see what genes are most active throughout the network, or what genes interact with others the most throughout the network.
-This can help us understand what roles certain genes play in the network.
+This can be useful in finding which nodes are most important.
+For example, given data on the activity of genes over a time period, degree centrality can be used to see what genes are most active throughout the network, or what genes interact with others the most throughout the network.
+This contributes to the understanding of the roles certain genes play in the network.

 There are many ways to calculate centrality in graphs all of which can give different kinds of information on centrality.
 Finding centralities in biology can be applied in many different circumstances, some of which are gene regulatory, protein interaction and metabolic networks.